 Please visit the Communication program's website, at http://hsh.uhcl.edu/comm, for additional information about the GSP test/tutorial/test dates, as well as advice regarding course recommendations and lower-level transfer requirements.
-Contact information for the Communication Association is also located on the program's website.
-This student organization serves as a great networking opportunity.
+Contact information for the Communication Association is located on the program's website.
+This student organization serves as a great networking opportunity for communication students.

 Students will ordinarily be expected to complete 60 hours of lower-level credit prior to coming to UHCL.
-Recommended lower-level coursework for this degree includes: